Why is it important to talk about childrens mental health

 Building Resilience: Equipping Children with Tools for Life

 Talking about mental health equips children with the tools and language to express their feelings and cope with challenges.
-These conversations foster emotional resilience and provide children with coping strategies that they can carry with them throughout their lives.
+These conversations foster emotional resilience and provide children with coping strategies they can carry throughout their lives.
 By empowering children to understand and manage their emotions, we help them develop the resilience they need to navigate life’s ups and downs.

 Enhancing Academic Performance: The Link between Mental Health and School Success